asnar00/zeta/src/test/Hello.zero.md

 ## layout agnosticism

-You'll notice that the layout of this code uses significant whitespace like python, but without the traditional `:` at the end of the declaration line.
+Notice that the layout of this code uses significant whitespace like python, but without the traditional `:` at the end of the declaration line.

 The zeta parser is *layout-agnostic* - it accepts code written according to the conventions of multiple languages. (the goal is to make zero programming feel natural for people with lots of muscle-memory of those languages).